Sándor Sík

 Sándor Sík (20 January 1889 – 28 September 1963) was a Hungarian writer and priest, a representative of the New Catholic poetry in Hungary.
 He was a professor of literature at Szeged University from 1930; from 1948 he was the Piarist Order's highest representative in Hungary.
 He published the Catholic magazine Vigilia.
 In addition to his poetry, his historical dramas and mystery plays saw success.
-His brother was Hunagrian the communist politician Endre Sík.
+His brother was Hungarian the communist politician Endre Sík.